“Nothing behind me, everything ahead of me, as is ever so on the road.” – Jack Kerouac

 Which Bus is Best for my East Coast American Literature Bus Tour?

 Depending on the size of your group, you’ll want to choose your bus type strategically.
-If you have 21 people or less in your group, a minibus would serve you best.
+If you have 21 passengers or less in your group, a minibus would serve you best.
 For 32 people or less, consider renting out a mini coach.
 You can also rent a school bus (which seats an average of 47 people), or choose to go with the ultra-comfortable coach bus (which seats an average of 55 people).

 Whether you decide to visit all of these famous landmarks or decide on just a handful, you’ll be glad you decided to knock these locations off of your literary bucket list.
 Be sure to book your bus now so that you have time to reread all of your favourite classic American novels before hitting the road!